Microsoft SQL Server Requirements

 Recovery for target servers registered as Physical provider types requires direct access to storage.

 Any Windows node with iSCSI or Fibre Channel access to the storage can be selected as a proxy server, provided that the node is not part of the original cluster.
 It is recommended to select a standalone virtual or physical Windows node as a proxy server.

-For physical SQL servers you must allow outgoing connections to port 8443 on the ECX appliance from the SQL server.
+Note that for physical SQL servers, you must allow outgoing connections to port 8443 on the ECX appliance from the SQL server.